Combining Spot and Futures Markets: A Hybrid Market Approach to Dynamic Spectrum Access: Introduction

 \item \textit{New modeling and solution technique}: \reee{We propose and study a hybrid spectrum market, which has both the reliability of futures market and the flexibility of spot market.
 Hence, it is highly desirable for QoS differentiations in secondary spectrum utilization.
 To the best of our knowledge, this is the first paper to study such a hybrid spectrum market with spatial spectrum reuse.}~~~~

-\item \textit{Optimal solution under stochastic and asymmetric information}: \reee{We analyze the optimal spectrum allocation in an exogenous hybrid market under stochastic and asymmetric network information systematically.
+\item \textit{Optimal solution under stochastic and asymmetric information}: \reee{We analyze the optimal spectrum allocation in an exogenous hybrid market (in a particular time period) under stochastic and asymmetric information systematically.
 Our proposed solution consists of two parts: (i) an off-line allocation {policy} that maximizes the ex-ante expected spectrum efficiency based on the stochastic network information; and (ii) an on-line VCG auction that determines the real-time allocation of every (idle) spectrum based on the realized network information and the pre-derived policy.
 Such a solution technique allows us to optimally allocate every spectrum in an on-line manner.}

 \item \textit{Heuristic solution with polynomial-time complexity}: \reee{We propose a heuristic approach based on an on-line VCG-like mechanism with polynomial-time complexity, and further characterize the corresponding performance loss bound analytically.
 This polynomial-time solution is particularly useful for achieving the efficient spectrum utilization in a large-scale network.}